Rajat Chaudhuri: Wonder Tales for a Warming Planet

 Wonder Tales for a Warming Planet is a 2025 collection of climate fiction short stories aimed at young readers as well as adults.
 The stories, accompanied by black and white illustrations by Isha Nagar, explore the multifaceted challenges and extraordinary threats of climate change through the experiences of ordinary child protagonists as well as other non-human beings.
 The themes and issues covered in these stories include the quest for renewable energy, growing urbanisation, rewilding, problems of geo-engineering and solarpunk futures among others.
 The stories in this collection incorporate playful world-building and mix genres like climate fiction, fantasy and science fiction.
 Each setting of the story serves as a vehicle for subtle allegories concerning the escalating perils of climate change.
 A central thematic objective is to encourage budding readers to consider their personal impact on the environment and recognize the transformative potential of collective action.
 The book incorporates learning notes and a number of suggestions for classroom activities to engage young audiences with climate action.
-This collection has been described by the Pioneer newspaper as, `Perfect for classrooms, bedtime reading, or discussions about climate change, this book is an essential read for young minds ready to dream, question, and act.’
+This collection has been described by the Pioneer newspaper as, 'Perfect for classrooms, bedtime reading, or discussions about climate change, this book is an essential read for young minds ready to dream, question, and act.’

+The Indian Express in its review of the book noted, 'Even as many parents see education solely as a tool to get employment, we are slowly realising that it is equally important to create responsible human beings.
+The book is an attempt in the same direction, conveying genuine concerns in a way best suited for young readers.'

 Solarpunk Creatures

 A co-edited anthology of solarpunk stories that centre non-humans like trees, robots, mycelium, deserts, comets, artificial intelligence, cats, bees and rabbits.
 The book is edited by Christoph Rupprecht, Deborah Cleland, Rajat Chaudhuri, Sarena Ulibarri, Melissa Ingaruca Moreno, Norie Tamura, and introduced by Christoph Rupprecht, Deborah Cleland, Rajat Chaudhuri, Melissa Ingaruca Moreno and Norie Tamura The authors and writer collectives whose stories are included here are N. R. M. Roshak, Kai Holmwood, Sandra Ulbrich Almazan, Andrew Knighton, Ana Sun, Lauren C. Teffeau, Center For Militant Futurology, Justine Norton-Kertson, Lyndsey Croal, Commando Jugendstil and Tales from the EV Studio, Geraldine Briony Hunt, Calliope Papas, Priya Sarukkai Chabria, Rodrigo Culagovski, BrightFlame, Catherine Yeates, Rimi B. Chatterjee, A.E.
 Marling, Jerri Jerreat and Tashan Mehta.
 This anthology features artwork by Yen Shu Liao, Pamina Stewart, Badlungs Art, Irina Tall, ZiitaMdot and Paul Summerfield.
 The acclaimed science fiction writer Samit Basu has described the book as "A dazzling array of polyphonic voices building lives new, strange and infinitely wonderful.
 I strongly recommend inviting them all into your brain."
-Lillian Zenzi writing for LibraryThing has said the book is `A relatively quick, enjoyable, and optimistic read'.
+Lillian Zenzi writing for LibraryThing has said the book is 'A relatively quick, enjoyable, and optimistic read'.

 Multispecies Cities: Solarpunk Urban Futures

 A co-edited collection of short stories with multispecies and solarpunk themes.
-The editors who also contributed to the book’s introduction are Christoph Ruprecht, Deborah Cleland, Norie Tamura, Rajat Chaudhuri and Sarena Ulibarri.
+The editors who also contributed to the book's introduction are Christoph Ruprecht, Deborah Cleland, Norie Tamura, Rajat Chaudhuri and Sarena Ulibarri.